Cybergate9/ZabbixPowershell/docs/ZabbixScriptsDocumentation.md

 This script will return all the groups in Zabbix

+### GetZabbixTemplates.ps1

+This script will return all the templates in Zabbix

 ### GetZabbixHost.ps1

 This script will return the Zabbix host name for a given hostid